-- The First Line of Defense: You and your employees are the first line of defense against ransomware – and all malware, really.
-Educating yourself and your employees on the dangers and best practices to keep yourself, your data and your network safe against ransomware is honestly the best way to protect your business from a cyber threat.
-Keep yourself apprised of the best ways to prevent victimization.
+You and your employees are the first line of defense against ransomware – and all malware, really.
+Educating yourself and your employees on the dangers, and using best practices to keep yourself, your data and your network safe against ransomware is the best way to protect your business from a cyber attack.

-- Whatever You Do… DON’T PAY THE RANSOM: You might have heard this before.
+You might have heard this before.
 It’s something that nearly everyone discussing ransomware says or writes about at some point.
 If you fall victim to ransomware, don’t pay the ransom.
 Paying it is no guarantee that you’re going to get your data back.
 In fact, the first payment is often a gateway to increasing demands and your data is still gone.
-Don’t Pay the Ransom!
-Instead of paying the criminals who have hijacked your data – contact your IT service provider and let them know what is going on.
+Instead of paying the criminals who have hijacked your data, contact your IT service provider or fixer and let them know what is going on.

-- Backing Up Data on a Regular Basis: Regularly backing up data is the most effective way to prevent a worst case scenario: actually losing your data from ransomware.
-In the event that a ransomware attack does find its way onto your network, you have a copy of that network and data backed up in its entirety from just a few minutes before.
-Making sure that a copy of that backup is not stored on the infected network or lost to hackers is another key part of this.
+Regular backing up of your data is the most effective way to prevent a worst case scenario: actually losing your data completely.
+In the event that a ransomware attack does target your network, you should have a full copy of that network and its data, from just a few minutes before.
+Ideally, a copy of that backup should not be stored on the infected network or it will remain vulnerable to hackers.
+If you have a recent backup the hacker’s hold on you is much reduced.

-- Keep Security Software and Patches Up-to-Date: New ransomware is always being introduced.
-New variants of malware are always being create, which threaten your network.
-Luckily, your operating system and software are always working overtime to come up with ways to keep your data and network secure, but can always do with careful monitoring.
-Updating your security software and paying attention to patches is a great way to make sure that you’re protected when ransomware strikes.
+New ransomware is always being created and used.
+Your operating system and software are always working overtime to come up with ways to keep your data and network secure, but can always do with careful monitoring.
+Updating your security software and paying attention to patches will help to make sure that you’re protected in a ransomware attack.

-- Beware of Email: One of the primary methods of ransomware transmission and infection is email.
+One of the primary methods of ransomware transmission and infection is email.
 Users should be cautious of any email that is unsolicited or unexpected.
 When in doubt, never click links within the message or open attachments.
 This will also protect you against phishing, in which cybercriminals attempt to steal valuable information.